 SOUTH SUBURBAN HUMANE SOCIETY

-If you have found a stray animal, please contact animal control or police department for the town/city you have found the animal in.
-Chances are if someone is looking for that pet, they will start with their local animal control or police department.
+If you have found a stray animal, please get in touch with the animal control or police department for the town/city where you found the animal.
+Chances are, if someone is looking for that pet, they will start with their local animal control or police department.

 Giving Up Your Pet